gjtorikian/html-proofer/README.md

 You can configure HTMLProofer to run on a file, a directory, an array of directories, or an array of links.

+There's also a rack middleware.

+### Using in a rails app

+Add to `config/application.rb`

+    config.middleware.use HTMLProofer::Middleware if Rails.env.test?
+    config.middleware.use HTMLProofer::Middleware if Rails.env.development?

+This will raise an error at runtime if your HTML is invalid.

+Particularly helpful for projects which have extensive CI, since any invalid HTML will fail your build.

 ### Using in a script

 1. Require the gem.